garrandall/popular-music-data/tracks/i-could-never-take-the-place-of-your-man-prince.md

 She couldn't stop crying cause she knew he was gone to stay It was 10:35 on a lonely friday night
 She was standin' by the bar
-Hmm, she was lookin' alright, yeah
+Hm, she was lookin' alright, yeah
 I asked if she wanted to dance
 And she said all she wanted was a good man
 And wanted to know if I thought I was qualified, yeah